darrylabbate/dotfiles/README.md

 * Configures [chunkwm](https://github.com/koekeishiya/chunkwm) and [skhd](https://github.com/koekeishiya/skhd) to run at system startup
 * Creates necessary symlinks via [GNU Stow](https://www.gnu.org/software/stow/)
 * Runs [`/macos/duti/set.sh`](https://github.com/rootbeersoup/dotfiles/blob/master/macos/duti/set.sh), which sets defaults handlers/programs for file extensions via [duti](http://duti.org).

+### `make lite`

+* Symlinks only Bash and Vim configuration files to the home directory using `ln` commands.
+Useful for temporarily configuring a shared computer.
+Nothing new is installed to the machine, but files *may* be overwritten since the Makefile recipe passes the `-f` flag for every `ln` command.
+* *TODO: Makefile recipe to remove config files symlinked by `make lite`*

+## How it Works

 ### Symlinks